nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Students
 This section guides you on how to use the commands for managing students in TAB.
+Executing any of the commands in this section will bring you to the students interface.
+Any command from other sections, such as `day` or `tag`, will bring you right out.

 A student must have the following essential fields:
 * Name